drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Everyday more teams and organizations are attempting to do the DevOps.
 This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
 But, there is not significant development work occurring.

 Many organizations are asking operation teams to shift towards a development focus.
-There are good reasons for this including the ability to scale.
+There are good reasons for this including reliably and the ability to scale.
 But this is a nontrivial request.
 Existing workload and responsibilities are not offloaded.
 Little bandwidth is available for transforming a team.

 The lack of development within these team leads to manual playbooks and intervention to fill the gaps of the tools.
-This is inefficient with inconsistencies and impedes the ability to scale.
+This is inefficient and error prone.
 The result is a negative feedback loop, preventing the fostering coding skills.
 But, there is a more gradual, less disruptive approach to embrace coding.

 Jupyter Notebooks are not only for data scientist.
 Non-development teams can leverage Notebooks to incrementally write more code.
 With Jupyter, small bits of code can be written, executed, and introspected.
 This makes learning to write code less daunting.